Penachoz/Penachoz/README.md

 ### 🎯 Goals for 2025

-- Become Grandmaster in Codeforces 🏆
+- Become Master in Codeforces 🏆
 - Dominate Web App Pentesting 🔍
 - Publish an open-source CiberSecurity Project 💣